 Work may be inside or outside, in all kinds of weather, and may involve working on scaffolding.
 At the end of the day you’ll walk away with the satisfaction of making a lasting impact, with highly-marketable job skills, and a great opportunity to network and build your career.

-Where have crews worked lately?In 2018 TTAP crews worked on projects at the following locations:
+Where have crews worked lately?The TTAP crews worked on projects at the following locations:

 - Fort Pulaski National Monument, Savannah, GA